SYDNEY SACRED MUSIC FESTIVAL

 Building 20 - amazing musicians and video installation by Khaled Sabsabi

-Our opening event featuring the Stiff Gins, Uncle Max Harrison, Bahá’í Temple Choir, Symphony for Life Orchestra and special guests: international 8-piece vocal group, OCTAVA Ensemble (Poland).
+Our opening event featuring the Stiff Gins, Uncle Max Harrison, Bahá’í Temple Choir and special guests: international 8-piece vocal group, OCTAVA Ensemble (Poland).

 For the first time in Australia, the UNESCO-protected Uyghur song cycle, Muqam Rak will be heard in a transformative night of ancient culture and Sufi-influenced sacred music from the Silk Road.